nlacortiglia25/bramson-workout-buddy/README.md

 1. **Exercise Classifier**
    - Takes in live video data (via webcam).
-   - Uses [MediaPipe Pose](https://developers.google.com/mediapipe/solutions/vision/pose) and a trained ML model to classify which exercise you’re performing.
+   - Uses [MediaPipe Pose Landmarker](https://ai.google.dev/edge/mediapipe/solutions/vision/pose_landmarker) and a random model to classify which exercise you’re performing.

-2. **Decision Making Agent**
+2. **Decision Making Module**
    - Processes the identified exercise + user parameters (e.g., progress, workout context).
    - Decides what type of feedback or motivation should be delivered.

 3. **Motivation Generator**
-   - Produces short, natural-language motivational phrases (e.g., “Keep pushing!”, “Last rep, make it count!”).
+   - Produces motivational phrases in natural language, customized to the tone that the user wants.
    - Can adapt phrases depending on the exercise and workout context.

-4. **Text-to-Speech Agent**
+4. **Text-to-Speech Module**
    - Converts motivational text into speech.
    - Plays audio through your speakers in real-time.